The Singles Network Ministries

 Picture

-After a few years of trying to figure out my own life, I realized I needed the Lord back in my life.
-It was 1989, and I was searching for a place to fit in where there were young adults like me.
+After a few years of trying to find my way, I realized I needed the Lord back in my life.
+It was 1989, and I was looking for a place to belong where there were other young adults like me.
 I wanted a place to learn about God and to worship.
-Through a new friend, I found out about SOLO: Single Offering Life to Others, a ministry of St. Mark’s Methodist Church, led by Pastor Tom Harris.
+Through a new friend, I learned about SOLO: Single Offering Life to Others, led by Pastor Tom Harris.

-Through their thriving young single adult ministry, I would not only get amazing new friends, but leadership training, experience, and the development of my passion for reaching and growing single adults.
-SOLO had reached me where I was in my mess and transformed me through the power of the Holy Spirit.
+Through my involvement in their thriving young single adult ministry, I gained not only amazing new friends but also leadership training, experience, and the development of my passion for reaching and growing single adults.
+SOLO reached me where I was in my mess and transformed me through the power of the Holy Spirit.
 What if I could help do the same for someone else?
-What if I could help churches start and grow singles ministry.
+What if I could help churches start and grow singles ministries?
 I began to pray for this to happen.

-A few more years would pass, and I would serve the Lord in many areas, from children’s church, youth ministry, Sunday School teacher, organizing the first impression ministry, running the recreation committee, and singing in the choir.
-At the same time, I was running my own ad agency with several employees.
-One of my customers was Dick Purnell of Single Life Resources.
-I would direct some of his conferences and develop his marketing campaigns.
-At the time, I didn’t realize what God was doing.
-My passion for singles ministry had not changed, but God was reducing “me” and increasing “Him” in my life.
-He wanted me to be willing to let go of what I wanted and be willing to do what HE wanted.
+A few more years passed, and I served the Lord in many areas—children’s church, youth ministry, Sunday School teacher, organizing the first impression ministry, running the recreation committee, and singing in the choir.
+At the same time, I managed my own advertising agency with several employees.
+One of my clients was Dick Purnell of Single Life Resources.
+I directed some of his conferences and developed his marketing campaigns.
+At the time, I didn’t realize what God was working on.
+My passion for singles ministry remained, but God was reducing “me” and increasing “Him” in my life.
+He wanted me to be willing to let go of my desires and be open to doing what HE wanted.

 During this time, I learned about the Triangle Singles Network led by Carolyn and Gary Justice, a CRU ministry under Priority Associates.
-They were a ministry focused on developing leaders, working with churches to start a singles ministry, and hosting a monthly gathering, Believers Community to connect singles.
-I started attending and quickly moved up the ranks to be a core leader and affiliate staff with CRU.
-A few years passed, and they changed the name to The Singles Network due to many singles coming from areas outside the Raleigh-Durham, NC area.
+They were a ministry focused on developing leaders, working with churches to start a singles ministry, and hosting a monthly gathering, Believers Community to connect singles, I started attending and quickly advanced to become a core leader and affiliate staff member with CRU.
+After a few years, they changed the name to The Singles Network because many singles were coming from areas outside the Raleigh-Durham, NC area.

-In 2002, Gary and Carolyn would decide to step down from leadership, and I was given the opportunity to take it over.
+In 2002, Gary and Carolyn decided to step down from leadership, and I was given the opportunity to take it over.
 I quickly added “ministries” to the end, so people knew we were Christ-centered.
-I developed a website and began adding resources, at first only focused locally.
-I would start getting calls from other cities and states to help leaders and pastors develop ministry.
+I developed a website and began adding resources, at first, only focused locally.
+I would start receiving calls from other cities and states to help leaders and pastors develop their ministries.
 I would also get calls to teach conferences and retreats.
 From that point, I would co-write my first Bible study with Dick Purnell, Singles & Relationships: 31 Day Experience Devotional.

 It’s been an incredible 20 years.
 From writing Bible studies and articles, developing resources and leadership training to speaking and teaching at conferences and retreats, traveling to Europe to start ministries, helping to begin ministry in Uganda, Australia, and Kenya, to speaking in 49 states and on 12 cruises, the journey is still going strong.
 Today ministry to singles is needed more than ever.
 So join me in praying and supporting us for another 20 years of reaching and growing singles for Christ.